-This concept is frequently used in everyday life and can represent many different quantities, relationships and situations.
+This concept is frequently encountered in our daily lives and can represent a wide array of quantities, relationships, and situations.

 What You Will Learn in This Lesson

-In this lesson you will learn about decimals and their properties.
+In this lesson, you will explore the concept of decimals along with their various properties.

-You will also learn and practice how to identify the place value of each digit within a decimal number, as well as how to add and subtract decimals.
+We will delve into how to accurately identify the place value of each digit within a decimal number, providing a clear understanding of how each position contributes to the overall value.

 adding decimals